 SERVING SIZE 1 bowl PREP TIME 1 hr.
 20 mins.
 TOTAL TIME 2 hrs.
 20 mins.

-This gluten-free turkey ramen bowl is an easy way to satisfy dietary needs without sacrificing flavor.
-Served in a rich, aromatic turkey broth with a spicy kick of gochujang, it makes for a tasty, healthy entrée on any menu.
+This turkey ramen bowl is an easy way to satisfy appetites for bold flavors.
+Served in a rich, aromatic turkey broth with a spicy kick of gochujang, it makes for a tasty entrée on any menu or a perfectly portable delivery option.

 Leek, white part only, thinly sliced